 Be sure to inquire about financial aid while applying to the universities in the US.
 Foreign undergraduate students are offered little financial aid, unless they prove to be of exceptional merit.

 - Some schools that encourage cultural diversity on-campus may offer scholarships to students belonging to different nationalities, who would not be able to support themselves.
 Make sure you check with your university for such scholarships.

 - Connect with your universities financial aid office to learn more about your financing options, like federal grants and scholarships given to exceptional foreign students.
 Also, complete the International Student Financial Aid Application when you send out your application materials to the university.
-This form will determine your eligibility for financial aid.

 - If you are applying for graduate studies, make sure you complete your paperwork and follow-up on teaching and research assistantships.
 Most meritorious graduate students are awarded fellowships irrespective of their citizenship.
 But, be sure to check with your school to see if you are eligible for such aid right from your first year of study.

 - Look for scholarships outside the ones offered by your school as well.
 International Education Financial Aid (IEFA), Financial Aid for Foreign Student in the US (NAFSA), Rotary International Scholarships and Scholarship Experts are some resources your might want to look into while researching your scholarship options.

 - Since, foreign students are not eligible for subsidized federal and state loans; it is all the more important to check out your options for private funding either from banks or other financial institutions and trusts that provide educational funding.
 Research your options in your home country first and then in the US, since it is easier to get a loan from your home country as a citizen than as a foreigner in the US.